Chapter 2 : Late Night Visitor

 “Very well then I will summon him,” she said with a little bow as she left his bedside and headed off the ward.

 He sat back against his pillows and tried to push aside his thoughts about Healer Prewett to try to mentally prepare himself for Shacklebolt’s visit.
-He could hardly imagine that any reasons he may have for visiting him, especially as Minister of Magic could be anything positive.
+He could hardly imagine that any reasons he may have for visiting, especially as Minister of Magic could be anything positive.

 Thankfully, it was only a matter of minutes before her heard Healer Prewett saying in a stern voice at the entrance to the ward, “Do remember Minister, as long as Severus is here on this ward, he is MY responsibility and I will not allow you to upset him in anyway.
 Do you understand?”

-Snape could not help but feel a twinge of humor as he heard Prewett confront the minister on his behalf, especially knowing that she had every right to hate him and not care if he was upset by this visit.
+Snape could not help but feel a twinge of guilt as he heard Prewett confront the minister on his behalf knowing that she had every right to not care if he was upset by this visit.
 Of course, he reasoned with himself, her concern for his emotional state was most likely nothing more than professional worries about his general health and well-being that she would have bestowed upon any of her patients.
 Whatever the reasons for her concern he had to admit that he was grateful.

 When Kingsley Shacklebolt finally approached Snape’s bed his expression was completely unreadable.
 “How are you feeling, Severus?”